shraful/mini-project-my-resume-/README.md

  <ol>1.
 BootstrapCDN: bootstrap content delivery network. to enter bootstrap externally</ol>
  <ol>2. sr-only: screen reader only. will not be displayed on a regular screen</ol>

- Check it out the live deployment project here <a href="https://shraful.github.io/mini-project-my-resume-/" target="_blank">
+ Check it out the live deployment project here =https://shraful.github.io/mini-project-my-resume-/